Wojtman/10xCookbook/.ai/endpoints/tags-implementation-plan.md

 # API Endpoint Implementation Plan: Tags

 ## 1. Endpoint Overview
-- Public read-only endpoints that expose the predefined taxonomy stored in the `tags` table.
+- Authenticated read-only endpoints that expose the predefined taxonomy stored in the `tags` table.
 - `GET /tags` returns the full collection along with a `total` count for client-side display.
 - `GET /tags/:id` retrieves an individual tag by UUID or slug; used for detail pages and validation during recipe editing.

-## 2. Request Details
 - **HTTP Methods:** `GET`
 - **URL Structures:** `/tags`, `/tags/:id`
 - **Parameters:**